We would all like more website traffic – without having to write new blog posts or think of post titles or need to build more links?

 From the left-hand menu in Search Console click search traffic then search queries.
 Then in the middle of the page above the graph, there is a tab labelled “Top pages” click this.
 You will now see a list of the top pages on your website from Google’s perspective.
 Notice the little arrows to the left of each page, some pages will have them some won’t, (I aim for all pages to have these arrows).
 If you click on this you will see a list of keywords that Google thinks are relevant to this page.

 Is your title tag and page heading in this list of keywords that Google has listed?
 If not there is a problem with the page.
 The most common error, and easiest to resolve, is the omission of the keywords from the body of the article.
 Check that your keywords are included in the text of the post at least a couple of time, it is also a good idea to use synonyms.

 There are three more items of interest on this tab.

-- Impressions: This is listing the amount of times that this page has appeared in Google when someone has searched for this keyword.
-I hope that the highest impressions is for your target keywords for the page.
+- Impressions: This is listing the number of times that this page has appeared in Google when someone has searched for this keyword.
+I hope that the highest impressions are for your target keywords for the page.

-- Clicks: this records the amount of people that have visited your website via this page using this keyword.
+- Clicks: This records the number of people that have visited your website via this page using this keyword.

 Check Ranking, Visitor Numbers, Bounce Rate